Instagram is my photography hub.

-Well, there are spin strategies that will help you.
-But they might just not be what you think they are.
+Good news is that there are some strategies that will help you. bad news is that they might just not be what you think they should be.

 The German Instagram influencer deborah_tmz is a typical example.
 She has grown a following of 753,000 fans from just 340 selfies (that’s one selfie a day for less than a year) — much like this one: